telerik/blazor-docs/components/tabstrip/tabs-position.md

 # Tabs Position

-By default, the tab titles are positioned on top of the tabs.
+By default, the tab titles display on top of the tab content.

 You can customize their position through the optional `TabPosition` attribute the main `TelerikTabStrip` tag exposes.
 It takes a member of the `Telerik.Blazor.TabPosition` enumeration: